pkmn/engine/docs/PROTOCOL.md

 with each player's `Choice`) per generation is non-trivial and could vary greatly depending on the
 constraints:

-- **Standard**: The most restrictive constaint supported is one which considers Pokémon Showdown's "Standard" restrictions for competitive formats - Species Clause, Cleric Clause, movepool legality and bans, etc.
+- **Standard**: The most restrictive constraint supported is one which considers Pokémon Showdown's "Standard" restrictions for competitive formats - Species Clause, Cleric Clause, movepool legality and bans, etc.
 - **Cartridge**: Cartridge legality still enforces anything that can be legitimately obtained on the